 Multi-rotor UAVs, also called multi-axis UAVs, can be subdivided into four rotors, six rotors, and eight rotors according to the number of propellers.
 Multi-rotor UAVs rely on the lift generated by multiple propellers to balance the gravity of the aircraft so that the aircraft can fly and control the attitude of the aircraft by changing the rotation speed of each rotor.
 The multi-rotor is relatively small in size, flexible and light, can take off and land vertically, hover, has low site requirements, and is favored by the general public.
 This type of drone is currently widely used in various social fields, such as drones for pesticides, drone logistics, drone aerial photography, drone light shows, power inspections, etc.

 Fixed-wing UAVs rely on the thrust generated by the propeller or turbine engine as the power for the aircraft to fly forward.
 The main lift comes from the relative movement of the wings and the air.
 Therefore, the fixed-wing UAV must have a certain relative speed with the air to have enough lift to maintain the flight.
 Fixed-wing UAVs have the characteristics of fast flight speed and large carrying capacity.
-They are widely used in military and industrial fields and suitable for surveillance, land surveying and mapping.
+They are widely used in industrial fields and suitable for surveillance, land surveying and mapping.
 Fixed-wing UAVs are also the most popular models used by model aircraft players.

 Unmanned helicopters have the best maneuverability among all types of aircraft.
 Hard indicators such as load capacity, endurance, flight speed, and wind resistance are often far stronger than multi-rotor UAVs.
 The debugging of unmanned helicopters is much more complicated than that of multi-rotors, and the operation difficulty is much greater than that of multi-rotors.
 Such models are generally used in more professional fields and require extremely high control skills for pilots.
 Flying-Cam, the first company in the world to provide commercial aerial photography, especially favors the use of unmanned helicopters for aerial photography, classic aerial photography of films such as the "007" series, "Harry Potter" series, and "Mission Impossible" series were taken by them using an unmanned helicopter.
 Unmanned helicopters can complete many aerobatics in the airplane model circle, bringing people a tense and exciting viewing experience.